zhiburt/tabled/README.md

 ### Semver

-> When you need to release a breaking change—any breaking change—you do it in a major version.
+> When you need to release a breaking change — any breaking change — you do it in a major version.
 Period.
 No excuses.

 We still do it.
-We often do break change on minor version bump.
+We often do breaking changes on minor version bump.
 So you probably shall not depend on minor version (like `0.7`).
 It's likely better to depend on constant version e.g. `=0.8.0`